hphelion/documentation/moonshot/manage.administration-dashboard.topology-designs.md

 * Name - The name of the design.

-* Last Modified - Date, time, and user who last modified the design.

 * Cloud Profile - Represents the supported OpenStack version and capabilities of the cloud to which you are deploying.

-* Resource Pool - Indicates the name of the Resource Pool associated with the design

 * Validation Status -Indicates the validation status of the Document, Nodes, Relations, and Profiles.